junior-jl/learning-python/object-oriented-programming/notes.md

 square = Square(4)
-# this will code will not compile since abstarct methods have not been
+# this will code will not compile since abstract methods have not been
 # defined in the child class, Square
 ```